xbeat/Machine-Learning/README.md

 Artificial Intelligence (AI) and Machine Learning (ML) are often used interchangeably, but they have distinct differences.
 AI is a broader concept that aims to create systems capable of performing tasks that typically require human intelligence.
 Machine Learning, on the other hand, is a subset of AI that focuses on algorithms that improve through experience and data.

+## Comprehensive Python Pandas Presentation

+Introduction to Python Pandas

+Pandas is a powerful Python library for data manipulation and analysis.
+It provides data structures like DataFrames and Series, which allow efficient handling of structured data.
+Pandas is built on top of NumPy and integrates well with other scientific computing libraries in Python.

 ## Extending ANOVA Beyond the Basics

 Understanding AN\[C\]OVA and Beyond